andylvua/ext2-4_filesystem_reader/README.md

 print the desired information about the filesystem or its contents.

-We will focus on parsing the directory contents, as it is the most interesting part and actually the main task of this lab work.
+We will focus on parsing the directory contents, as it is the most interesting part and actually the main task of this project.

 ### General overview